MichaelaKlug/Mean-Teacher-with-Contrastive-Loss/README.md

 The data set provided in the 'data' folder is the pre-processed ACDC data, created using the code by Chaitanya et al which can be found here: [Pre-processing code](https://github.com/krishnabits001/domain_specific_cl)

-* We evaluate our proposed semi-supervised method on the dataset of the Automated Cardiac Diagnosis Challende (ACDC) which consist of cine_MRI scnas of patients.
+* We evaluate our proposed semi-supervised method on the dataset of the Automated Cardiac Diagnosis Challende (ACDC) which consist of cine_MRI scans of patients.
 The data set consists of training data and testing data.
-However, this code makes use of onlt the training data, which it will further split iinto training, validation and testing sets, in acoordance wiht similar papers of research.
+However, this code makes use of only the training data, which it will further split into training, validation and testing sets, in accordance with similar papers of research.

 ## Installation